Camp Lazlo: Development

 After Rocko's Modern Life concluded production in 1996, series creator Joe Murray kept a notebook of ideas for television shows and books.
 Murray attributes some of his most fond memories to days at summer camp; Murray said that he attended summer camp every summer for "4 or 5 years in a row" and that he "couldn't really get the scouting thing down".
 He also described cartoons with pastoral settings, such as the Bugs Bunny cartoons of the Looney Tunes and Merrie Melodies series and Yogi Bear, as having a "calming" effect due to the tree-filled backgrounds.
 At the time he believed that too many futuristic themes appeared in media and literature, so he wished to create a series that would "get back to nature".
 Murray was also inspired by John Candy’s own summer camp-themed cartoon series Camp Candy.

 Camp Lazlo originated from a camp-related children's book series concept by Murray that, according to him, "outgrew its medium".
 As Murray developed the concept, he felt that his "lunatic characters wanted to live" and decided that a simple story could not sufficiently house his characters.
 Murray desired to create a series about a group of children without "high tech stimulus" and "in nature".

 Linda Simensky, who had previously worked with Murray on Rocko's Modern Life, had since moved to Cartoon Network and called Murray to solicit a new series.
 Development of the pitch began in mid-2003.
 After an initial hesitation, Murray sent Simensky the idea for a show with a working title of 3 Beans.
 Simensky "thought it sounded too much like a salad", so Murray changed the name to Camp Lazlo.
-When approval was given, Murray decided to produce the show at Cartoon Network Studios and his studio Joe Murray Productions, and brought Mark O'Hare on as co-producer.
+Following approval, Murray began production at Cartoon Network Studios in collaboration with his own company, Joe Murray Productions, and appointed Mark O'Hare as co-producer.

 According to Murray, the greenlight to produce Lazlo had been initially given and later revoked, leaving Murray and Mark O'Hare "pissed" and "depressed".
 Murray believed that an executive was not "completely sold" by the series, and worked to have the series receive definite approval.
 Production of Camp Lazlo began in 2004 and ended in 2007; November 2007 saw the beginning of the series' final production run.
 The series would later have writers that would go on to create their own shows, such as Thurop Van Orman, who later created The Marvelous Misadventures of Flapjack in 2008, and J. G. Quintel, who later created Regular Show in 2010 and Close Enough in 2020.